Approximately 70% of all children killed or injured by motor vehicles are struck within blocks from their own homes.

 - 233 killed were child pedestrians, and 8,000 injured.

 Speeding is the most common traffic rule violation and contributes to motor vehicle accidents every single day.

-• Seventy-four percent of the pedestrian fatalities among the 14-and-younger age group occurred at non-intersection locations.
+- 70% of the pedestrian fatalities among the 14-and-younger age group occurred at non-intersection locations.
 25% were killed in rural areas and 75% were killed in urban areas.

-• Using a cell phone use while driving, whether it’s hand-held or hands-free, delays a driver's reactions as much as having a blood alcohol concentration at the legal limit of .08 percent.
+- Using a cell phone while driving, whether it’s hand-held or hands-free, delays a driver's reactions as much as having a blood alcohol concentration at the legal limit of .08 percent.
 (Source: University of Utah)